Why do we learn English?

 ---|---|

-The form of allegory The relationship between context and texts The importance of the writer’s perspective when analyzing text The stylistic choices made be an author |
+Contextual factors: George Orwell autobiographical detail, Soviet Russia and the key people involved, Orwell’s intentions The form of allegory The importance of the writer’s perspective when analysing a text The stylistic choices made by an author |

 Year 9 - English